kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

             model, Cmd.none
 ```

 A very simple update method.
 Now closely look at *PreparePost* message.
 That is where Fable ecosystem shined, I am mutating thing.
 As it is not that strict.
-And for the fact mutable is not bad but shared mutable is very bad.
-I am preparing post command here and the hand it over to other method.
+And for the fact `mutable is not that bad,` but `shared mutable is very bad`.
+I am preparing post command here and the hand it over to another method.
 And from there it will go forward.

 ## ts2fable

 In above *PreparePost* and *PostMessage* message; there are few things like *dtos* and *client* .
 That all comes thanks to ts2fable.
-A library used to convert typescript definition file to F# imports.
+A library used to convert `typescript` definition file to F# imports.
 It is quite magical and super awesome.
-Currently in beta but works most of the time for around 95% of code.
+Currently in beta but works most of the time for around 95% of the code.

 And here is code how you use it.